According to the BLS, as of November 2019, in 2018, only 1.4% of HVAC mechanics and installers in the U.S. were female.

 The job outlook for HVAC technicians is looking good.

-According to the BLS, the number of openings in this field is expected to grow by 13% over the next 5 years alone!
+According to the BLS, as of November 2019, the number of openings in this field is expected to grow by 13% over the next 5 years alone!

 - In most states, you need to have a High School diploma (or the equivalent).
 If you’re still in school, focus on the sciences, mathematics and shop classes; as these will help you be successful.

 - Get an HVAC certificate.
 The certificate takes less than a year to earn and can teach you diagnostic skills, how to use your equipment, and basic mechanical, electronic, and electrical skills.